 Typical therapy sessions are 50 minutes, once or twice weekly.
 In order to receive the full benefit of therapy, I have found that a weekly commitment is necessary.

-My Castro Valley office is wheelchair accessible.
-However, the office restroom would most likely be challenging for most wheelchair users.
-My Berkely office is not wheelchair accessible, and has one step to get to the restroom.
-Both offices' restrooms are gender neutral.
+My Berkeley office is not wheelchair accessible, and has one step to get to the restroom.
+The office's restroom is gender neutral.

-My offices are more fun than usual therapy offices.
+My office is more fun than usual therapy offices.
 Every aspect was designed with kids' comfort and interest in mind.

-Both offices aim to reduce waste and carbon footprint.
-Both offices house other clicians who are committed to creating and maintaining a welcoming, hate-free, discrimination-free, inclusive environment.
+My office-mates and I aim to reduce waste and carbon footprint.
+We are committed to creating and maintaining a welcoming, hate-free, discrimination-free, inclusive environment.

 If you feel you may harm yourself any minute, or are having suicidal or homicidal thoughts, call 911 now or go to your nearest hospital.
 You are important.

 If you would like to schedule a free 15 minute consultation or schedule a time to meet, please call (510) 967-1123 or email me, here: